 Houston-based artists Preston Gaines and Mich Stevenson collaborate to create an immersive installation titled NURTURE, offering visitors a respite of rest, reflection and contemplation through sound, bespoke furniture and tapestry installation, and a dense array of tropical plants.
 The installation is located in the Museum’s newly renovated space adjacent to the Nina and Michael Zilkha Gallery.
-NURTURE will open publicly on May 13, 2021 and remain on view through summer 2021.
+NURTURE opens publicly on May 13, 2021 and remain on view through August 8, 2021.

 Humans need respite and reflection—a break before society returns to what is perceived as “normal.”
 This can happen through intention, reflection, and through a willful suspension of time.
 Gaines and Stevenson seek to offer this interlude through NURTURE.
 Gaines and Stevenson invite visitors to slow down and become aware of the sonic frequency of the gallery space.
 Through harmonic resonance the artists are able to bring people, the architecture of the Museum, and nature to the same frequency.